Creamy Tahini Noodles

 This post contains affiliate links.
 Please read our disclosure policy.

-This plant-based delight is elevated with the addition of garlic, lemon, and a variety of optional fresh vegetables, making it a versatile and nourishing meal for any occasion.
+My Creamy Tahini Noodles are a plant-based delight elevated with the addition of garlic, lemon, and a variety of optional fresh vegetables.
+These noodles are a versatile and nourishing meal for any occasion.

 Don’t want all the extras in a recipe post?
 We provide a skip to recipe button in the top left corner, as well as a clickable table of contents, just below, to help make this page easier to navigate.